 The red curve shows the changes in recovery on rising tank pressure.
-To minimize the problem shut off devices are used that allow to produce about 55-75% of line pressure in the storage tank.
+To minimize the problem shut off devices are used that allow producing about 55-75% of line pressure in the storage tank.
 Note, that in practice the whole storage tank is not used very often.
 Normally you work out of the top portion of the tank.

 The blue curve shows the recovery using the Permeate pump.
 Here you can see, that the recovery rate does not go down until the Permeate pump shuts the system down close to 100% of line pressure in the tank.
 This advantage can be used in systems that there is always a bigger amount ( > 1 Liter per use) of water used.
-In household applications a shut off device must be installed.
+In household applications, a shut off device must be installed.
 This prevents the production of small amounts each time you draw a cup of water which would cause TDS- Creep.

-The colored areas show the possible parameters you will see on different systems.
+The coloured areas show the possible parameters you will see on different systems.
 You can easily recognize that even on the early shutdown at 60% of line pressure, the concentrate to permeate ratio is 12:1 at the end.?

 Better quality water out of your System

 As RO- Water quality improves, the higher your differential pressure on the membrane is, a system with a permeate pump always makes better water.
 Let us say that your membrane reduces 98% of the TDS in your water if you got 60 PSI across your membrane.
-On 30 PSI differential it will only do about 95%.
-In the permeate pump system, you always see full line pressure across your element, which gives you always the maximum quality water out of you system.
+On 30 PSI differential, it will only do about 95%.
+In the permeate pump system, you always see full line pressure across your element, which gives you always the maximum quality water out of your system.

 Saves up to 85% of the Water that normally goes to drain